 Our search led us to Fran's mentor, Rebekah of Shyre Poodles.
 Her mission is to improve the overall health of standard poodles by increasing the diversity of the breed.

-Today, we live with one of her dogs' offspring, our foundation dam, Shyre's Razmataz and her daughter Holly.
+Today, we live with one of her dogs' offspring, our foundation dam, Shyre's Razmataz and Taz's daughters Holly and Cheyenne.
 We also share our home with our pet standard poodle, Finnian.

 Why Diversity Breeding

 The Standard Poodle has suffered a prolonged and severe genetic bottleneck.
 This bottleneck has produced a dramatic reduction in the size of the diversity of the standard poodle population resulting in a decrease in genetic variation.
 This limited diversity has given rise to a number of health issues in the standard poodle.

 In the United States in the 1940-1970s a particular kennel became very popular for their stunning dogs.
 This kennel is well known as the "Wycliffe" kennel.
 Many people chose to breed to this line of dogs, which were linebred.
 At the time linebreeding (breeding back to the grandsire/dam to produce a certain look/temperament etc) was considered not only safe, but desirable.
 As a result, the standard poodle went through a genetic bottleneck, decreasing the diversity in our lines and increasing the incidence of health issues, including autoimmune dysfunction.

 Consequently, we believe in continuing our mentor's goal to seek out as unique of breedings for our girls as possible.

 Visit: The Standard Poodle Project for more information.